 PRETTY WOMAN CLOTHES COLLECTOR

-The reason Chris Wright swoons over ‘60s fashion may well be due to vaudeville ancestry and a childhood of being dressed like a dolly.
+Wright swoons over ‘60s fashion is due to a childhood of being dressed like a dolly.

 About 15 years ago when Chris Wright was invited to a birthday party, the guest of honour suggested everyone dress up.
 Knowing a thing or two about fancy frocks, from onstage appearances as a singing and dancing preschooler, Chris took up the challenge and searched for something unique.
 In a second-hand shop, for less than $10, she found a divine outfit — a pale-blue ball gown that she teamed with baby-blue satin shoes and long blue satin gloves.
 “When the door was opened, I wanted to be able to say ‘Is that dressed up enough?’” she says.
 “I felt fabulous, I couldn’t stop smiling and I felt like I was the most authentic me.”
 Clearly she triumphed, as that moment marked the beginning of her collection.

 At least three times a week, Chris goes hunting in all directions from her home in Goolwa, South Australia, to supplement her more than 500 outfits, shoes, bags, wigs, nightwear and bathers.
 “For one of my birthdays, my friend gave me a portfolio of all the Salvos and goodwill shops and their addresses, so it’s always in my car,” she admits.